ZEMUSHKA/coursera-aml-docker/README.md

 You can now navigate to <http://localhost:8080> in your browser to see Jupyter.

-## Saving container state
+## Stopping and starting the container
-If you need to take a break you can do so by pressing `Ctrl+C` in terminal window running Jupyter in docker container.
-You may need to press it several times to finally exit Jupyter.
+This "stop and start" scenario is useful when you want to take a break and turn off your host machine.

+### Stopping the container
-Then you execute `exit` in that window to stop a docker container.
+Save your work inside the container, then run `docker stop coursera-aml-1` in different terminal window to stop a running container.
+You will be able to start it later.

+### Starting container after stopping
+Run `docker start -a coursera-aml-1` to run previously stopped container and attach to its stdout.
+You can continue to work where you left off.

+## Container checkpoints
+You might want to make a checkpoint of your work so that you can return to it later.
+Think of it as a backup or commit in version control system.

+### Saving container state
+You will first have to stop the container following instructions above.
 Now you need to save the container state so that you can return to it later:
 `docker commit coursera-aml-1 coursera-aml-snap-1`.
 You can make sure that it's saved by running `docker images`.

-## Starting container from previous state
+### Creating new container from previous checkpoint
-If you want to continue working where you left off, you should run the container from your saved image by executing `docker run -it -p 127.0.0.1:8080:8080 --name coursera-aml-2 coursera-aml-snap-1`.
+If you want to continue working from a particular checkpoint, you should run a new container from your saved image by executing `docker run -it -p 127.0.0.1:8080:8080 --name coursera-aml-2 coursera-aml-snap-1`.
-Notice that we incremented index in the container name.
+Notice that we incremented index in the container name, because we created a new container.